Text Link

 11. Make food considerations when hosting

-When you are having a get-together at your house, you’ll want to ask your loved one what types of foods they’d prefer and if there are any types of food that may be triggering for them.
-You’ll also want to shut down any negative talk about portion sizes, food shaming, or dieting, and encourage all of your guests to engage with food however works best for them.
-It’s also a good idea to make sure the focus of the gathering or meal is that of enjoying each other’s company, rather than the food itself.
+When you are having a get-together at your house, you’ll want to ask your loved one what foods they’d prefer and if any types of food may be triggering for them.
+You’ll also want to shut down any negative talk about portion sizes, food shaming, or dieting and encourage all of your guests to engage with food however works best for them.
+It’s also a good idea to ensure the focus of the gathering or meal is enjoying each other’s company rather than the food itself.

 12. Ask how you can support them